top of page

 - 2021 Georgia High School Association Class AA State Girls Basketball Champions

 T.W.
-Josey prides herself of having been the home of Georgia High School Association's winningest high school girls basketball coach the late Lynn Brantley (1940-2019).
+Josey prides herself of having been the home of Georgia High School Association's winningest girls high school basketball coach the late Lynn Brantley (1940-2019).
 In her 38-year coaching career, Coach Brantley retired in 2007 with a record of 749 wins and 249 losses (.751 winning percentage).
-Also it should be proudly noted that, for the first time in the history of our "Dear Alma Mater," the 1977 Josey Eagles baseball team advanced to the State Class A Baseball Championship finals against the eventual champion Roswell High School of Atlanta.

 T.W.
 Josey Comprehensive High School also prides itself with a nationally renowned, award winning marching band program - THE T.W.
 JOSEY SONIC BOOM OF THE SOUTH.

-Originally named the MAGNIFICENT 100 PLUS during the school's infancy, the T.W.
-Josey Sonic Boom of the South Marching Band has for years taken its magnificent musicianship and performances extensively throughout the U.S. and parts of Europe, consistently garnering numerous national awards and honors for approximately four decades.
-Among the honors include the "All Superior" title by the Southern Invitational Band Festival from the late 1970s throughout mid-2000's, named "Best Band in the Nation" by the SCLC Drum Major for Justice Parade in St. Petersburg, Florida, featured on the cover of the Augusta Magazine as the "Best School Band in Augusta."
+Originally named the "MAGNIFICENT MARCHING 100 PLUS" during the school's infancy under the leadership of it first band director, the late Dr. Arthur Shaw, the T.W.
+JOSEY SONIC BOOM OF THE SOUTH MARCHING BAND has for years taken its magnificent musicianship and performances extensively throughout the U.S. and parts of Europe, consistently garnering numerous national awards and honors for approximately four decades.
+Among the band's memorable honors from the late 1970's through the mid 2000's under the leadership of Josey's second band director Dr. Charles J. Smith include "All Superior" & "Excellent" titles by the Southern Invitational Band Festival & the Annual Centennial Marching Festival.
+Our SONIC BOOM OF THE SOUTH also were named "Best Band in the Nation" by the SCLC Drum Major for Justice Parade in St. Petersburg, Florida and was featured on the cover of the Augusta Magazine as the "Best School Band in Augusta."

 THE LEGACY OF DR. THOMAS WALTER JOSEY